-Sunset Tours in Krabi, Thailand, are a dime a dozen there.
-Hoards of businesses offering to take you out on speedboat and /long tail boats, with many at suspiciously low prices.
+Sunset Tours in Krabi, Thailand, are a dime a dozen.
+There are hoards of businesses offering to take you out on speedboat or a longtail boat, many at suspiciously low prices.

-After 2 years working in tour shops, selling these sunset trips (and getting to go try them out), the underlying message is clear … YOU GET WHAT YOU PAY FOR!
+After 2 years living in Thailand and working in tour shops, selling these sunset trips (and getting to go try them out), the underlying message is clear … YOU GET WHAT YOU PAY FOR!

-So out of all the sunset tours in SE Asia, why has Krabi Sunset Cruise made my bucket list?
-The experience!
+So, out of all the sunset tours in SE Asia, why has Krabi Sunset Cruise made my bucket list?

 Starting the sunset trip

 My day out with Krabi Sunset Cruise started on a long tail boat from Railay (though pick ups from Ao Nang are common for customers as well).
 A few minutes out, and you reach your cruise ship for the day, a spectacular restored Siamese junk boat.
 Think Asian pirate ship.
 The boat sports two floors, a partially shaded lower floor with relaxed soft seating, and a top deck for those hardcore sun bathers and premium view seekers.

 On arrival we were greeted by our guide, Michael, a sporty Ozzy chap who quickly adapts his personality to his audience.
 Children are kept busy with talks of snorkelling and paddle boarding, couples drawn into conversation about their holidays, backpackers entertained with the lure of a free beer on the attempt of a back flip from the top deck.
 This is one of the key sells of this trip for me.
 A lot of Thai island tours ferry you onto a boat, sit you down, and transport you from stop to stop.
 Communication tends to be a little sparse, with guides usually just highlighting where you’ve stopped, and how long you have there.
 Michael and the rest of the crew make a big deal of getting around everyone personally, handing out complimentary water, fruit snacks and settling their guests in.